Scotland’s Oldest Bridges.

 Width.

 Width of decking, from parapet to parapet, contributes only a little to the dating of bridges built before 1750.
 Even in medieval times most masonry bridges were built to accommodate carts although sometimes the approaching roads scarcely met this specification.
 Seven to nine feet width comfortably permitted single lane cart traffic, and twelve or thirteen feet allowed two lanes.
 The more urban a bridge, the more often two-lane traffic was considered.
 This remained the determinant of width throughout the centuries.
-Even on the 18th century military bridges, Commission of Supply and Parliamentary bridges, 12 ft. wide was a standard.
+Even on the 18th century military bridges, 12 ft. wide was a standard.
 There are exceptions: Bridge of Dee and Dumfries bridges are a little over 14 ft wide; Berwick Bridge (1624) is 17 ft wide, a reflection of its importance, prestige and royal patronage; Haddington Abbey Bridge is 16 ft wide which is quite astonishing and inexplicable.
 On the other hand, Balgownie Bridge is only 11 ft wide which is fairly narrow for so near a city, and East Linton’s original width of 9ft is quite surprising for a major route.
-Packhorse bridges, as a group, are an exception.
+Packhorse bridges, as a group, are an exception and require a separate description.
 These are rarer in Scotland than south of the border.
-They mostly date from 1650 to 1800.
-They were largely ignored by the early mapmakers which explains their absence from this catalogue.
-Hinchcliffe (Ref) limits an authentic ‘Grade 1’ packhorse bridge to less than 2m wide: clearly, only for pedestrians and horses.
-Beyond that, the definition of ‘packhorse’ was not at all absolute.
-One might look for bridges that lie on ‘a known packhorse trail’; the absence of mortar (akin to a dry-stone dyke) is helpful; absence of parapets, which permitted wide side-paniers to pass unobstructed, is indicative.
-But mortar can be lost with weathering, as can parapets, and ordinary country-bridges also attracted the pony-train drivers.

 After 1760, most bridges were built wider than 14 ft, and at the start of the 19th century a programme of replacement and widening began.
 Sometimes this was part of a routine repair or rebuild.
 The original arch was retained and the new arch ‘attached-on’ with the same span and shape.
 The parallel-widening connection-line can usually be seen on the arch barrel.
 At Bishop's Bridge in Perthshire (left), there are three arches which are clearly visible.
 Tweed Bridge at Peebles has four.
 It follows that many bridges have one facade that is visibly different from the other and dates from a later period.
-However, there remains one clear dating determinant: less than 13 ft. suggests pre-1760; more than 14ft, (original width) suggests post-1760.
+Thomas Telford slowed this evolution a little by specifying a 12ft minimum.
+Apart from some Telford bridges there remains a clear dating determinant: less than 13 ft. suggests pre-1760; more than 14ft, (original width) suggests post-1760.

 Ribbed Soffits